Autism Support Overview

 - For tips for looking after your mental health for autistic students, have a look at Give Us A Shout

 - The National Autistic Society web pages contain lots of useful further information.

 - Watch George Watts's (a University of Kent Postgraduate student) 'Talking in Pictures' film challenging stereotypes of autism.

-- SEE Autistic Women We are a group for self diagnosed and diagnosed autistic women.
-We hold informal meet ups in the South East, ranging from cafes, creative meet ups like pottery cafes, soap making workshops, forest walks, picnics, panic/escape rooms, dinners out.
+- SEE Autistic Women are a group for self- diagnosed and diagnosed autistic women.
+They hold informal meet ups in the South East, ranging from cafes, creative meet ups like pottery cafes, soap making workshops, forest walks, picnics, panic/escape rooms, and dinners out.